charmbracelet/huh/README.md

 }

 if !discount {
-    fmt.Println("What??
+    fmt.Println("What?
 You didn’t take the discount?!"
 }
 ```